 - Created: 03 October 2016

-The University of KwaZulu-Natal’s Centre for Creative Arts (CCA), with principal funding from the City of Durban, recently held its auditions for Durban’s emerging poets to take part in the 20th Poetry Africa festival (10-15 October) as Prelude Poets.
+The University of KwaZulu-Natal’s Centre for Creative Arts (CCA), with principal funding from the City of Durban, on the 14th and the 15th of September held its auditions for Durban’s emerging poets to take part in the 21st Poetry Africa festival (17–20 October) as Prelude Poets.

-The programme, which started in 2011, gives the city’s poets the opportunity to showcase their work to audiences at the country’s premier poetry festival, where they get to share the stage with some of the country’s, continent and the globe’s most established poets.
+The programme, which started in 2011, gives the city’s poets the opportunity to showcase their work to audiences at the Elizabeth Sneddon Theatre, at the country’s premier poetry festival, where they get to share the stage with some of the country’s, continent and the globe’s most established poets.

-At the Preludes, the poets audition with performances including reading their work, performance poetry, slam poetry, musical items and praise poetry.
-Entrants were required to perform original pieces within a five-minute slot.
+At the auditions the poets auditioned with performances including reading their works, performance poetry, slam poetry, some with musical items and props and praise poetry.
+Entrants were required to perform original pieces within a five-minute time slot.

-Presented by the Centre for Creative Arts (University of KwaZulu-Natal), the 20th Poetry Africa is made possible by support from the eThekwini Municipality, KZN Department of Arts and Culture, Living Legends, The Goethe-Institut, Alliance Française de Durban, Mazisi Kunene Foundation Trust, and World Poetry Movement.
-The Centre for Creative Arts is housed in the School of Arts, College of Humanities at the University of KwaZulu-Natal.
+Presented by the Centre for Creative Arts (University of KwaZulu Natal), the 21st Poetry Africa is made possible by the continued support of the eThekwini Municipality, KZN Department of Arts and Culture and Alliance Française de Durban, Institut Ramon lull, Ukrainian Association of South Africa.
+The Centre for Creative Arts is housed in the School of Arts, College of Humanities at the University of KwaZulu Natal.